 Keep updating your FTDNA tree.
 (See Step 7 above.)
 Once you have identified one or more relative matches and have them in your FTDNA tree, use the phasing feature to also identify them as DNA matches.
 This will enable FTDNA to sort your DNA matches into maternal and paternal buckets.

 Family Tree DNA has many resources supporting its many tests, including online videos that can be very informative.
 Check their Facebook page for the latest offerings, or click on the Resources-Learning Center tab on your MyFTDNA page.

 Additional information on the use of DNA in genealogy is widely available.
 The best starting place is ISOGG (International Society of Genetic Genealogy).
 If you have questions, please write to me.
 I will make every effort to try to clarify or address specific issues or questions.

 These are the surnames in Doris's pedigree that are potential DNA matches (X-DNA names are in the next section, below):

-Berman, Biermann, Blesse, Chapman, Haggard, Hansen, Ilsabein, Kettelmann, Nonnenkamp, Nunnenkamp, Philbrick, SCHMALE, Schmaley, Schmall, Schmalz, Schmell, Schreve, Schreven, Small, STARK, Sylvester, TIGGES, Wellenkamp
+Bergmann, Berman, Biermann, Blesse, Chapman, Haggard, Hansen, Ilsabein, Jaenche, Kettelmann, Martens, Nonnenkamp, Nunnenkamp, Paulsmeyer, Philbrick, SCHMALE, Schmaley, Schmall, Schmalz, Schmell, Schreve, Schreven, Small, STARK, Sylvester, Thiegs, Tiegs, TIGGES, Wellenkamp

 Males inherit one X chromosome from their mother.
 Females inherit one from their mother and one from their father.
 Here are seven generations of ancestors who could have contributed to Doris's X DNA and their approximate average percentage of contribution.
 These are adapted from Blaine Bettinger's X-DNA charts.